 The method for calculation of New Zealand financial contribution across EU programmes is defined in Article 6, 7 and 8 of the Agreement.
-In relation to the financial contribution of New Zealand to the Horizon Europe Programme, further technical details for application of the automatic correction mechanism are laid down in Article 5 of the Protocol on the association of New Zealand to Horizon Europe and Annex I thereto.
+In relation to the financial contribution of New Zealand to the Horizon Europe Programme, further technical details for application of the automatic correction mechanism are laid down in Article 5 of the Protocol on the association of New Zealand to Horizon Europe - the Framework Programme for Research and Innovation (2021-2027), and Annex I thereto.
 The financial contribution model applicable under the Horizon Europe Programme is specific amongst all other EU Programmes, providing for application of an automatic correction mechanism (in line with Article 16 of the Horizon Europe Regulation).